AfrinShahana/Web_Automation_with_OrangeHRM_Website_by_using_Selenium_TestNG/README.md

  ## How to run this project:
- - Clone this project
+ - 1st Clone this project
- -  command:
+ - now give command in terminal:
   ```
  gradle clean test
  ```